 When trying to determine the level of acceptability of asking for extended gender or sexual orientation, it may also be useful to use resources such as the ILGA’s (International Lesbian, Gay, Bisexual, Trans, and intersex Association) assessment of the global legislation upon same-sex acts within specific countries.
 A link to this can be found here.
 Alternatively, the Human Dignity Trust have a similar resource here.

-Clifford Lewis and Nina Reynolds offer some tips on conducting research with LGBTQIA+ communities in a Research Live article which can be found here.
-The full IJMR paper referenced in the article “Considerations for conducting sensitive research with the LGBTQIA+ communities” can be found here.
+For research involving LGBTQIA+ communities, Clifford Lewis and Nina Reynolds have shared their recommendations, which can be accessed in their Research Live article here.
+Additionally, the full IJMR paper titled “Considerations for conducting sensitive research with LGBTQIA+ communities” can be found here.

 Commercial impact/ROI

-Although commercial advantage is not a requirement, the Representation in Research group has undertaken a project that will investigate whether there is a commercial or insight benefit to a more inclusive version of Nat Rep compared to the traditional understanding of Nat Rep. More details about this project and target timings can be found here.
+Although commercial advantage is not a requirement, in 2022 the Representation in Research group undertook a project that investigated whether there was a commercial or insight benefit to a more inclusive version of Nat Rep compared to the traditional understanding of Nat Rep. This piece of research demonstrated a clear and strong commercial opportunity to access and understand currently untapped views of underrepresented groups that make up a third of the UK population.
+The results of this research can be found by watching the webinar that presented the research here or downloading the slide deck of the presentation here.

 GDPR/DPA